Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Contamination of the CMB B-modes

 \subsection{Polarised power spectra of the extragalactic components}

-We give in Tables\,\ref{table:Cell_space} and \ref{table:Cell_ground} the level of radio (C$_{\ell}^{rad}$) and DSFG (C$_{\ell}^{IR}$) shot noise power spectra, and the clustering power spectra (C$_{\ell}^{CIB}$) for three multipoles ($\ell$=80, 1000, 4000).\\ We first compare on Fig.~\ref{fig:IR_1h} the relative level of DSFG shot noise and clustering power spectra at $\ell$=80.
-We recall that the clustering power spectra is somehow an upper limit as we estimated the maximum contribution of the 1-halo term (see Sect.\ref{Polar_1h}).
-We see that the ratio C$_{\ell}^{IR}$/ C$_{\ell}^{CIB}$ is mostly constant, and between 2 and 3 for $120<\nu<700$\,GHz.
+We list in Tables\,\ref{table:Cell_space} and \ref{table:Cell_ground} the level of BB power spectra for radio (C$_{\ell}^{rad}$) and DSFG (C$_{\ell}^{IR}$) shot noise, and the clustering (C$_{\ell}^{CIB}$) for three multipoles ($\ell$=80, 1000, and 4000).\\ We first compare in Fig.~\ref{fig:IR_1h} the relative level of DSFG shot noise and clustering power spectra at $\ell$=80.
+We recall that the clustering power spectra are an upper limit as we estimated the maximum contribution of the one-halo term (see Sect.\ref{Polar_1h}).
+The ratio C$_{\ell}^{IR}$/ C$_{\ell}^{CIB}$ is mostly constant, and between 2 and 3 for $120<\nu<700$\,GHz.
 At lower frequencies, it is much higher (from 4 to 30) and thus C$_{\ell}^{CIB}$ can be neglected.
-Consequently, we do not compute the clustering power spectra for frequencies $\nu \le$90\,GHz.
+Consequently, we did not compute the clustering power spectra for frequencies $\nu \le$90\,GHz.
 The ratio increases very slowly with $\ell$, by up to $\sim$30\% at $\ell$=4000 and $\nu<$400\,GHz.\\

+We then compare in Fig.\,\ref{fig:IR1h_rad} the level of the radio power spectra and DSFG+clustering power spectra as a function of frequency.
+As expected, the general trend is an increase in $\Delta = \frac{C_{\ell}^{IR} + C_{\ell}^{CIB}}{C_{\ell}^{Rad}}$ with frequency, roughly proportional to $\nu^7$ for 80$<\nu<$400\,GHz.
+We can distinguish three families of points, depending on the telescope size, with $\Delta$ varying by a factor $\sim$250: